-We can’t achieve diversity in STEM career fields without first acknowledging that BIPoC communities and their deep cultural traditions have contributed to STEM innovation for centuries.
-This history has been ignored and exploited and we must decolonize and de-weaponize STEM against communities who founded it:
+To achieve diversity in STEM career fields, we must first acknowledge the contributions of the cultural traditions of BIPoC communities to STEM Innovation.
+BIPoC communities founded STEM innovation for centuries, although this history has been ignored and exploited.
+We must decolonize and de-weaponize STEM against the very communities who founded it:

 - We must honor the achievements of BIPoC individuals to STEM professions that have gone uncredited.

 - We must eliminate gate-keepers to STEM and create pathways for people who have been traditionally excluded from STEM.

 - We must acknowledge that science has been weaponized against BIPoC communities through unethical scientific testing and studying communities without permission.

 - We must name and call out toxic, dominant cultures that exist in our classrooms and that suppress and isolate BIPoC students, women, and other students historically underrepresented in STEM.